conductor-oss/conductor/docs/docs/architecture.md

   docker-compose -f docker-compose.yaml -f docker-compose-postgres.yaml up
   ```

-If you ran it locally, launch UI at [http://localhost:3000/](http://localhost:3000/) OR if you ran it using docker-compose launch the UI at [http://localhost:5000/](http://localhost:5000/)
+Assuming that you started Conductor locally (directly, or with Docker), launch the UI at [http://localhost:5000/](http://localhost:5000/).

 !!!
 Note
 	The server will load a sample kitchensink workflow definition by default.
 See [here](../labs/kitchensink/) for details.